hummy123/Functional-Piece-Table/README.md

 Third party libraries used in this implementation include:

 - [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) for performance tests.
-- [NStack](https://github.com/gui-cs/NStack) for enabling Unicode CodePoint support.

-The associated licenses can be found in the third-party-licenses directory within this repository's root.
+The associated license can be found in the third-party-licenses directory within this repository's root.